The Turks and Caicos is very fortunate in not having any serious poisonous plant or animal risks. Here we’ll go over the

 Both the brown recluse and the black widow spiders have been sighted in the country, but are incredibly rare.
 There are no recorded cases of bites from either of these spiders.

 There are two common types of poisonous trees that can cause rashes if touched: the Coral Sumac (Metopium Toxiferum, and also known as poisonwood) and the Manchineel (Hippomane mancinella).
-Both look alike and are generally found in coastal areas such as Chalk Sound National Park and in the vicinity of the Crossing Place Trail.
+Both look alike and are generally found in coastal areas such as the Chalk Sound National Park and in the vicinity of the Crossing Place Trail.
 Although not life threatening, these trees should be recognized and avoided if venturing off the beaten path.

 The Manchineel is less common than the Sumac, but it does produce small fruits.
 Do not touch, pick or eat the fruits.
 Unlike some other tropical destinations, the Turks and Caicos does not have any wild tasty produce to pick.
 Much of the “fruit” found growing won’t kill you, but saying that they are an acquired taste would be an understatement.

 Another plant which is only found at a few locations in the Turks and Caicos is the Rosary Pea (Abrus precatorius).
 This plant is extremely dangerous and ingesting the small red fruits can be fatal.
 It is found growing near the Indian Cave on Middle Caicos.
 This plant commonly has small red pea sized fruits.

 There are a few other native poisonous plants found in the Turks and Caicos, but they are very unlikely to be encountered by visitors.